Nelson LaMarche Ph.D

 PhD Student

-Sasha holds bachelor's degrees in Biochemistry and Neurobiology&Physiology from the University of Maryland (UMD).
-During her undergraduate studies she worked in a protein biochemistry lab at the National Institutes of Health (NIH), and a Chemical/Biomedical Engineering lab at UMD.
-After graduating, she completed a postbaccalaureate fellow in a pathology lab at NIH.
+Sasha worked in a protein biochemistry lab at the National Institutes of Health (NIH) and in a chemical/biomedical Engineering lab at the University of Maryland throughout her undergraduate studies.
+After graduating, she completed a postbaccalaureate fellowship in a pathology lab at the NIH.
 As a graduate student in the LaMarche lab, her research now focuses on the interplay between the nervous and immune systems in regulating metastatic progression.
 She is especially interested in uncovering the mechanisms that drive or suppress brain metastases.
 In her free time, you can find her traveling, hiking, climbing, hanging out with her pets, building something, or abandoning yet another hobby.
 Email her at sasha.coates-park@yale.edu.

 Jake Fontaine